Your High School District 211 Police Consultant:

 Schaumburg High School

-Travis Meeks is the police consultant at Palatine High School and has been a member of the Palatine Police Department for five years.
-He earned a bachelor's degree in criminal justice with a minor in social work from Olivet Nazarene University.
-He attended the Suburban Law Enforcement Academy at College of DuPage and is a certified juvenile specialist
+Officer Travis Meeks has been a member of the Palatine Police Department for six years.
+He earned his bachelor’s degree in criminal justice with a minor in social work from Olivet Nazarene University (Bourbonnais, Ill.).
+He attended the Suburban Law Enforcement Academy at College of DuPage and is a certified juvenile specialist.

-Shulmanisthe police consultant at District 211 North Campus.
-He has been a member of the Palatine Police Department for four years, serving in the uniform tactical unit prior to his current role at North Campus.
-Officer Shulman received his bachelor’s degree in law enforcement and justice administration from Western Illinois University.
+Officer Ben Shulman has been a member of the Palatine Police Department for four years, serving in the uniform tactical unit prior to his current role at North Campus.
+He received his bachelor’s degree in law enforcement and justice administration from Western Illinois University.
 His other law enforcement experiences include juvenile specialist, crisis intervention team member, and certified bike officer.